 7. Use a Digital Detox Intentionally — Not as Punishment

 A short intentional break from screens — even just a few hours on a weekend morning — can help your nervous system recalibrate.
 The goal isn't to prove you can resist your phone.
 It's to give yourself the experience of being present and okay without a constant information stream.
-Over time, these breaks rebuild your tolerance for uncertainty, which is often the core driver of doomscrolling anxiety.

 What to Do When the World Actually Is Scary

-It's worth naming something directly: sometimes the news is genuinely alarming.
 Doomscrolling is not the same as being a concerned, engaged person who wants to stay informed.
 The question to ask yourself is not "should I care about this?" — of course you should.
 The question is "is consuming more of this right now helping me think more clearly, feel more capable, or take better action?"
+Usually the honest answer is no.